jagat01/Fluttter/README.md

-This is a dart code for an android app on flutter. you need an ide to ru thisw code.
+This is a dart code for an android app on flutter.
+You need an ide to run this code.